MartinStokroos/nexus_base_ros/README.md

   //typedef NodeHandle_<ArduinoHardware, 25, 25, 280, 280> NodeHandle;
   typedef NodeHandle_<ArduinoHardware, 8, 8, 128, 128> NodeHandle;
 ```
+The Arduino firmware does not necessary have to be compiled on the Pi.
+The wheelbase firmware can be compiled and flashed onto the Arduino from another ROS PC workstation and then connected to the Pi.

-## Flashing the firmware into the wheel controller board of the 10011 platform
+## Flashing the firmware into the wheelbase Arduino board of the 10011 platform
 * download and include the digitalWriteFast Arduino library from: [digitalwritefast](https://code.google.com/archive/p/digitalwritefast/downloads)
 * clone and install the PinChangeInt library: `git clone https://github.com/MartinStokroos/PinChangeInt`